 Don't worry, Chopper.
 Your mushroom didn't kill me.

-What was also pretty sweet about that was when Luffy was about to get attacked on 3 sides by the baddies of the arc—unable to fight with Nami and Sanji in his arms—the Lapahn suddenly showed up to help him!
-I personally thought it was sweet how they paid him back for his kindness.
+- What was also pretty sweet about that was when Luffy was about to get attacked on 3 sides by the baddies of the arc—unable to fight with Nami and Sanji in his arms—the Lapahn suddenly showed up to help him!
+Seeing the Lapahn paying Luffy back for his kindness is very sweet.

 Chopper: Did his arm just scretch?